smogelmose/smogelmose/README.md

 🧠 I have an AP Degree in Multimedia Design and Communication.\
 🌩️ I'm an AWS Certified Cloud Practitioner.\
 ✨ I prototype with Figma, p5* and the Raspberry Pi.\
-🧰 I build solutions in Python, JavaScript and C# .NET.\
+🧰 I build solutions in Python, JavaScript and C#.\
 👨🏻‍💻 I code in VSCode, Visual Studio & Sublime Text.\
 🎞️ I'm a certified Avid Media Composer User and Instructor.\
 ☕️ I enjoy a damn good cup of coffee.\